-I have read, completed and returned the Internet Acc Agreement and agree to abide by the guidelines set policy and realize that noncompliance with these guid result in disciplinary action Internet/Computer usage privilege and can be revoked at the discretion of a Hi faculty member and/or administrator if problems arise forth in the delines will is a lldale YES NO I have read and/or had explained to me the Hilldale Internet/Computer Acceptable Use Policy.
-I agree to the Acceptable Use Policy.
+I have read, completed and returned the Internet Access Agreement and agree to abide by the guidelines set forth in the policy and realize that noncompliance with these guidelines will result in disciplinary action Internet/Computer usage is a privilege and can be revoked at the discretion of a Hilldale faculty member and/or administrator if problems arise.
+YES NO I have read and/or had explained to me the Hilldale Internet/Computer Acceptable Use Policy.
+I agree to abide by the Acceptable Use Policy.
 (Handbook pg.
+35-43).
+YES NO We have read, understand and agree to comply with the VEC NO policies, procedures, rules, regulations and expectations in the YES NO

+Student Handbook.

-35-43). abide by YES NO We have read, understand and agree to comply with policies, procedures, rules, regulations and expectati Student Handbook.
-YES NO I agree, pursuant to the Hilldale Internet/Computer Aduse Policy, to authorize my child's photo to be release on the authorized school website(s).
-This includes us classroom, published in the school yearbook and use school broadcasts. sed for use se in the YES NO I agree, pursuant to the Hilldale Internet/Computer Aduse Policy, to authorize my child's work to be release on the authorized school website(s), in the classroom school publications (school newspaper, flyer, or progpublished through our broadcasts. ed for use n, in YES NO Student Signature Date - Student's name (printed) Grade Parent/Guardian Signature Date
+I agree, pursuant to the Hilldale Internet/Computer Use Policy, to authorize my child's photo to be rele on the authorized school website(s).
+This includes classroom, published in the school yearbook and uschool broadcasts. ased for use use use in the YES NO

+I agree, pursuant to the Hilldale Internet/Computer Use Policy, to authorize my child's work to be released on the authorized school website(s), in the classrosechool publications (school newspaper, flyer, or propublished through our broadcasts. ased for use om, in YES NO

+Student Signature Date

+Student's name (printed) Grade

+Parent/Guardian Signature Date

-2020-2021 School Calendar
+2023-2024 School Calendar